 ‘I'm so happy with this performance.
 I even looked at my phone after the game, and my wife had sent me a message saying, ‘Wow, what's happened with you today?’
 I said, ‘I don't know, but I'm so happy, and I want that to happen more times!’

-The Brazilian was also keen to praise the fantastic atmosphere conjured up by the Blues faithful at the Bridge yesterday evening, explaining that he appreciated the significance of the game, particularly after speaking with the skipper.
+The Brazil international also praised the fantastic atmosphere conjured up by the Blues faithful at the Bridge, explaining that he appreciated the significance of the game, particularly after speaking with our captain, Reece James.

 He said: ‘Wow – the atmosphere was amazing because we needed their support.
 I know that in this moment it is a little bit difficult, but today was amazing.

 ‘I asked some people about how important this game is here.
-I asked Reece when we played away, and he explained to me, and then today I scored, and we won!’
+I asked Reece when we played away, and he explained to me Then today I scored and we won!’

 ‘I think this club opened the door to Europe for me,’ he continued.
 ‘I joined Chelsea when I was 18 years old, and it’s changed my life.
 I was playing in Brazil's second division, and moving to the Premier League is not easy.